beginning of content

 How is the cause of blood in stools diagnosed?

-Your doctor will talk with you about your symptoms.
-They will also examine you and may arrange some tests to investigate the cause.
+Your doctor will ask you about your symptoms.
+They may also examine you and send you for blood tests.
+These might include:

 Your doctor may also refer you to a specialist for further tests, such as a: